 Established in 2007, the Africa-EU Strategic Partnership contributes to strengthening links between the parties in the field of higher education.
 One of the main objectives of the Joint Africa-EU Strategy (JAES) is building high-quality tertiary capacity through networking, increasing the mobility of students and scholars, and promoting institutional support and innovation.

 The dialogue includes, inter alia, discussing ways of supporting the mobility of students and scholars and completing the African higher education harmonisation process.

 Higher education plays a crucial role for economic and social development in catalysing sustainable development by producing high quality human resources and in disseminating the results of scientific and technical research.

 Universal access to quality education must be matched with a responsive higher education system responding to African challenges in infrastructure, financing, retention, training and retraining teachers, harmonisation of educational structures, providing appropriate and relevant skills, quality assurance, recognition of qualifications and research capacity.

 Key objectives of Africa-EU cooperation in the area of higher education are the promoting top-quality mobility of African and European students, scholars, researchers and staff as well as the support to the development of centres of excellence in Africa, particularly through the Pan-African University.

 What has been done so far?

-The fourth and fifth regional hubs of the PAU are expected to be established in Algeria (2014) and the southern Africa region (2015).
+Moreover, the fifth hub of the PAU is expected to be established in the southern Africa region in 2015.